iosmand/git-init-push/README.md

 ## Description

 This script initializes a Git repository, makes an initial commit, and pushes it to a remote repository.
 It provides options to set up the repository with a specific username, repository name, and authentication method (access token or deploy key).
+It supports popular Git services like GitHub, GitLab, and Bitbucket.

 ## Installation